-Using a Data Layer to set Page Name and Other Variables in Adobe Analytics via Launch
+Using a Data Layer to set Page Name and Other Variables via Experience Platform Launch

-Data Layers, Launch, and Adobe Analytics (oh my?)
+Data Layers, Experience Platform Launch, and Adobe Analytics (oh my?)

-- Create a data layer standard to use on your site, which can be referenced by Adobe Launch
+- Create a data layer standard to use on your site, which can be referenced by Experience Platform Launch.

-- Put this data layer as high as possible in the head of the page, before the call to Adobe Launch, so that the values can be used immediately by Launch, and by Adobe solutions that need to be high on the page, like Adobe Target
+- Put this data layer as high as possible in the head of the page, before the call to Experience Platform Launch, so that the values can be used immediately by Launch, and by Adobe solutions that need to be high on the page, like Adobe Target.

-- In Launch, create “data elements” that reference the data points in the data layer, and which can be used throughout Launch in rules, extensions, etc.
+- In Experience Platform Launch, create “data elements” that reference the data points in the data layer, and which can be used throughout Experience Platform Launch in rules, extensions, and so on.

-The following video will walk you through the process.
+The following video walks you through the process.